Manux123/FNF-Cool-Engine/README.md

 As for Mac, `lime test mac -debug` will work,
 ----------------------------------------------

-ADDITIONS IN 0.1.6 (FINAL!!)
+ADDITIONS IN 0.3.5

+- Functions Switch Characters!
+- More Fixed Bugs
+- New Notes in Txt
-- New Title Menu.
+- New Splashes in Txt
-- Better Charting Menu
-- Webm Videos!!
-- Tutorials.
-- Now PlayState.hx more ordered!
-- Improved sorting of folders.
-- CpuStrums.
-(Imitates the player when hitting a note)
+- Best ubication in the folders

 ----------------------------------------------
 Thanks for checking out our Engine!
 Do you have any question?
-Text me at Jloor # 2491 or 『𝑴𝒂𝒏𝒖𝒙』#6183 or Chasetodie10#3164 on Discord!
-##### heh line 69
+Go to the [discussions](https://github.com/Manux123/FNF-Cool-Engine/discussions) tab!